jaimearanaz/AxaTest/README.md

 The app navigation is primary based in the use of **scenes in a storyboard**, and the defined **segues** to represent the avialable transitions between these scenes.

 The View Model defines an observable enumerated property named `transitionTo`, whose values correspond to the **same segues** declared in the storyboard for this scene.
-When `transitionTo` changes, the View reacts to this change and starts the navigation process.
+When `transitionTo` changes, the subscribed View reacts to this change and starts the navigation process.
 Every scene has an associated file suffixed as `Router` with the methods `route(transitionTo:)` and `prepare(forSegue:)` that trigger the injection process just before the next `UIViewController` is fully loaded.

-The final purpose is to uncouple the navigation process from the `UIViewController` and be able to apply dependency injection just where the iOS views life cycle permits.

 ## Third party libraries